 Jill was the first Director of Advancement at Good SamaritanCommunity Services, a social service agency serving some of South Texas’highest poverty level zip codes.
 She wasalso a Vice President of the San Antonio Economic Development Foundation whereshe recruited manufacturers, back office operations, and warehouse/distributionfacilities to San Antonio.

 Jill is an engaged community leader with current and past rolesin museums, educational institutions, arts organizations, as well as scientific,professional, and philanthropic concerns.
 She graduated cum laude from Wellesley College with a B.A. ineconomics and a minor in art history.

-Andi was previously the Development Administrator at the San Antonio Museum of Art where she assisted senior leadership in fundraising and membership operations.
-She graduated with a B.A. from Texas A&M University and holds a M.A. from Johns Hopkins University.
+She graduated with a B.A. from Texas A&M University and holds a M.A. from Johns Hopkins University

 Elizabeth Thompson is the Director of Advisory Services at EPIcenter, a nonprofit propelling energy innovation and thought for our global future with a think tank, incubator and accelerator, strategic partnerships,and critical conversations around energy.
 With 15 years of disruptive product and process improvement innovation,strategic planning, and project, program, and portfolio management, she oversees EPIcenter’s Advisory Services aimed to successfully codify, structure,coordinate, and manage the external innovation process and efforts for its clients.
 These services include focused project work and innovation pipeline management that extend clients’ bandwidth when it comes to energy initiatives.